yomarguti/codestream/vscode/DEV_README.md

 To format the code as you make changes you can install the [Prettier - Code formatter](https://marketplace.visualstudio.com/items/esbenp.prettier-vscode) extension.

-Add the following to your User Settings to run prettier:
+Add the following to your User Settings to make prettier run as you save changes to files:

 `"editor.formatOnSave": true,`

 #### Linting

-We use [tslint](https://palantir.github.io/tslint/) for linting our code.
-In most cases, tslint will show directly inline in VSCode files.
+We use [eslint](https://eslint.org/) for linting our code.
+In most cases, eslint will show errors and warnings directly inline in file open in VSCode.

-You can also run tslint across the code by calling `npm run lint` from a terminal.
-Warnings from tslint show up in the `Errors and Warnings` quick box and you can navigate to them from inside VS Code.
+You can also lint the entire codebase by calling `npm run lint` from a terminal.

-To lint the code as you make changes you can install the [TSLint](https://marketplace.visualstudio.com/items/eg2.tslint) extension.
+To lint the code as you make changes you can install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension, which will enable warnings in the Problems tab of VSCode.

 ### Testing